-There are some other great-sounding custom-fit bass options for your F-Series truck, including thunderous JL Audio Stealthbox enclosures.
-Enter your vehicle information to see what’s available for your truck.
+There are also some great-sounding custom-fit bass options for your F-Series truck, including thunderous JL Audio Stealthbox enclosures.
+Enter your vehicle information to see what’s available for your Ford.

 Adding Dynamat to your truck's doors will help quiet road roar

 Other options for your F-Series